South Atlantic Anomaly

 Lalit Kala Akademi

 Lalit Kala Akademi (National Academy of Fine Arts) is an autonomous organisation under the Ministry of Culture.
-It has headquarters at New Delhi and regional centres at Bhubaneswar, Chennai, Kolkata, Lucknow and Shimla.
+It has headquarters in New Delhi and regional centres in Bhubaneswar, Chennai, Kolkata, Lucknow and Shimla.

-Lalit Kala Akademi is the nodal agency of the Government of India to promote understanding of Indian art, both within and outside the country.
-The Akademi conducts international exhibition on contemporary art in New Delhi every three years.
+Lalit Kala Akademi is the nodal agency of the Government of India to promote an understanding of Indian art, both within and outside the country.
+The Akademi conducts international exhibitions on contemporary art in New Delhi every three years.

 It also conducts the National Exhibition of Photography and Art.
 It publishes bi-annual art journals, Lalit Kala Contemporary (English), Lalit Kala Ancient (English) and Samkaleen Kala (Hindi).